The Murphia List 2026 - the Irish talent in London's food and drink scene right now

 Front of House

-Hospitality is in the bloodline for Galway man Jason who hails from a family of fourth-generation publicans with Glynn's pubs still spotted all across the county.
-He started his career at the age of 18 in Dublin, working at one of the city’s best-known pubs The Stags Head.
-In 2018, he moved to London to continue his bar career with positions at The Sun Tavern, Scout and Three Sheets under his belt and was placed twice in the Diageo World Class UK bartenders competition before turning to restaurant management.
-Since then, he’s worked at Crispin, The Hoxton, St. John and The Pelican before joining Daffodil Mulligan and Gibney's last year as General Manager.
+Hospitality is in the bloodline for Galway man Jason who hails from a family of fourth-generation publicans.
+He started his career at the age of 18 in Dublin, working at one of the city’s best-known pubs The Stags Head and moved to London to continue his bar career with positions at The Sun Tavern, Scout and Three Sheets under his belt.
+Following that he worked in restaurant management at Crispin, St. John and Daffodil Mulligan before moving to Soho pub The Sun and 13 Cantons.
+The pub has always had a strong food offering and currently hosts Mamapen, the city’s only Cambodian restaurant.
+Jason’s still championing Irish brands with Beamish, Galway Hooker and White Hag on the taps.

 Follow Jason on Instagram at @jasonpatrickglynn